slep2-0/WindowsRootkit/README.md

 # EDIT: Rootkit now works on windows 7/10/11.

-This is my most advanced project to date, this is a Kernel-Mode Rootkit, currently it has 3 features (as it is day 2 of coding it).
+This is my most advanced project to date, this is a Kernel-Mode Rootkit, currently it has 4 features.
+(It's day 4/5 of coding it, i'm already miserable lol)

 **REQUIRES WINDOWS DRIVER KIT TO BUILD**